XueZeyue/XueZeyue.github.io/_pages/about.md

 My research interests lie in large-scale deep learning and AIGC foundation models.
 My paper on training Faster R-CNN in a few minutes has garnered significant coverage in many famous Chinese media.
 Besides, I serve as a core researcher and developer in Sensetime's Basemodel team.
 We are committed to designing and optimizing huge vision-language neural network (diffusion models and ChatGPT-style products),  **and I'm responsible for pretraining and optimizing AIGC foundation models.**

+I'm open to discuss on AIGC foundation models.
+If you are interested, please feel free to email me.

 Research Interests
 ======